Phil_quote_2spontaneoussynapse202210140058

 A slice of Philip Ball’s 'cerebral organoid' stained to reveal different types of cell.
 Layers of neurons are here shown in red.
 Image: Christopher Lovejoy, Dr Selina Wray / Created Out of Mind

-Since the Brains project’s instigation, he has published articles in national and international publications which reflect on how his skin cells are grown into neuronal cultures and considers a number of important moral, ethical and philosophical questions about our relationships between the body, brain and identity:
+Since the Brains project’s instigation, Phil has published multiple articles in national and international publications which are inspired by his participation in the Brains project and reflect on how his skin cells are grown into neuronal cultures and considers a number of important moral, ethical and philosophical questions about our relationships between the body, brain and identity.

 ‘Why two brains are better than one’, The Observer, 31st March 2018 Philip Ball discusses his participation in our ‘Brains in a dish’ project